Bobby Moynihan: Career

 In 2015, he was a featured character, Lenny, in the romantic comedy film Slow Learners (original title Bad Boys, Crazy Girls).
 He also voiced Panda in the Cartoon Network series We Bare Bears, as well as Hal the Dog in the PBS Kids animated series Nature Cat.
 In 2016, Moynihan appeared in a commercial for Pizza Hut's Bacon Stuffed crust pizza, and voiced Mel from The Secret Life of Pets in the same year.
 After SNL, he was the lead in the short-lived CBS sitcom Me, Myself & I. From 2017 to 2021, he voiced the character Louie Duck in the Disney Channel/Disney XD revival of DuckTales.
 In June 2023, he started voicing the character Bobby Boots in the Disney Junior TV series Pupstruction.

 From 2021 to 2022, Moynihan played interim Director of Communications Jayden Kwapis in the NBC sitcom Mr. Mayor, and stars as the titular manatee in his series Loafy.
 In December 2021, Moynihan wrote the segment "The Holiday Pact" in DC Comics' anthology special Tis the Season to Be Freezin, starring the Flash and Captain Cold.
 Moynihan released a children's book titled Not All Sheep Are Boring, with illustrations by Julie Rowan-Zoch and published by Penguin Random House, in 2022.

 In March 2025, Moynihan appeared on Season 2 of Dropout’s interview-parody show Very Important People in the episode "Dan Wesley Sharron", playing a frozen man with the same name.

+In 2025, he was nominated for a Children's & Family Emmy for Outstanding Voice Performer in a Preschool Program.